MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-dynamic-parameters-to-a-provider-help-topic.md

     </providerHelp>
     ```

-   If the provider does not implement any dynamic parameters, the `DynamicParameters` element can be
+   If the provider doesn't implement any dynamic parameters, the `DynamicParameters` element can be
    empty.

 1. Within the `DynamicParameters` element, for each dynamic parameter, add a `DynamicParameter`